filipp998/returns_prediction/README.md

 For each day the features are lagged returns, up to 5 days.
 I simply use basic functionality of sklearn and keras to perform all the needed operations.
 Of course, the model is fitted only to training set.

 ***For Time Series Analysis :***
-First, I fit the ARMA type of model to training set.
-Then, I make one step predictions using first the training and then older predictions
+In similar fashion first, I fit the ARMA type of model to training set.
+Then, I make one step predictions using the training and test sets